Koala-dev/Duke-University-Java-program-design/Find genes in DNA/README.md

-Coding While Loops
+1.Coding While Loops
-Coding Three Stop Codons Part 2
+2.Coding Three Stop Codons Part 2
-Coding And/Or
+3.Coding And/Or
-Translating to Code
+4.Translating to Code